aliyazdi75/gallery-assets/README.md

 will join one of the Flutter events.

 ## Add your own Album
-If yo want to add you albums and medias, fork this repository and add them in `assets/gallery` folder and make a PR.
-The medias will be added to the gallery automatically after submitting the changes.
+If yo want to add you albums and medias, fork this repository (don't clone because of large size) and click on
+(add file -> Upload files) at the top of the github repository page and add them in `assets/gallery` folder and make a PR.
+The medias will be added to the gallery application automatically after submitting the changes.

 ### Restriction
 Otherwise of these rules do not accept by the Gallery project: